Kludex/Kludex/README.md

 Welcome to my profile! :smile:

-My name is Marcelo, but you can call me "Marceloooooooo" in French, "Marce" in Spanish, and "MarTCHHHelo" in Italiano.
+My name is Marcelo, but you can call me "Marceloooooooo" in French, "Marce" in Spanish, and "MarTCHHHelo" in Italiano.<br/>
+But I'm originally from Brazil! 😎✌️ Which in Portuguese should be "Marrrrrrrcelo" (at least with my pronunciation 😅).

-I'm a Software Engineer, currently working at [Explosion](https://explosion.ai/) and I'm also a member of [encode](https://www.encode.io/).
+I'm a Software Engineer, currently working at [Explosion](https://explosion.ai/). 💥 <br/>

-On my free time I've been working mostly on projects related to [FastAPI](https://fastapi.tiangolo.com/pt/fastapi-people/#experts):
+I'm also a member of [encode](https://www.encode.io/), which I help mainly maintaining [uvicorn](https://github.com/encode/uvicorn).

+I have also many projects related to [FastAPI](https://fastapi.tiangolo.com/fastapi-people/#experts):
 - [Awesome FastAPI Projects](https://github.com/Kludex/awesome-fastapi-projects) - List of FastAPI projects! :sunglasses: :rocket:
 - [FastAPI Microservices](https://github.com/Kludex/fastapi-microservices) - Fully Python async FastAPI project! :rocket:
 - [FastAPI Template](https://github.com/Kludex/fastapi-template) - Get ready to work with the best FastAPI template! ~ WIP